-Hydronephrosis doesn't generally cause any long-term problems if it's diagnosed and treated promptly.
+Hydronephrosis doesn't generally cause any long-term problems if it's diagnosed and treated quickly.
 Babies with the condition may not require any treatment at all.

 The condition can increase your chances of getting urinary tract infections (UTIs).
 In severe cases that are left untreated, the kidney(s) may become scarred, which could lead to loss of kidney function (kidney failure).